Who’s in, out in small business tax break? It’s complicated | WTOP

-New rules floated by the Trump administration lay out what kinds of businesses can take a 20 percent deduction against income taxes under the new tax law.
+WASHINGTON (AP) — Architects and engineers are still in.
+Accountants, doctors and lawyers remain out — mostly.
+New rules floated by the Trump administration lay out what kinds of businesses can take a 20 percent…

 WASHINGTON (AP) — Architects and engineers are still in.
 Accountants, doctors and lawyers remain out — mostly.
 New rules floated by the Trump administration lay out what kinds of businesses can take a 20 percent deduction against income taxes under the new tax law.